VangalaSaikishore/Sliding-Grid-Game/README.md

 2. The aim of the game is to get to Gold at the end of the rainbow.
 For Every move a new square appears, Merge 2 together and 1 disappears.

-Good Luck on your game!!!!  ---------> Vangala Saikishore
+3. At last finally you will get complete grid as gold color, then you will be the winner of that particular game.

-I have developed this game using html, css and javascript Here use the link to access the game:---   https://github.com/VangalaSaikishore/Sliding-Grid-Game/deployments/activity_log?environment=github-pages
+I have developed this game using HTML, CSS And JAVASCRIPT Use the deployment link to access the game:---   https://github.com/VangalaSaikishore/Sliding-Grid-Game/deployments/activity_log?environment=github-pages

+Good Luck for your game!!!!  ---------> Vangala Saikishore